Why Your HubSpot Data Is Lying to You (And How to Fix It Before Q3 Pipeline Review)

 Conventional Wisdom vs. Reality: Data Misconceptions

-Conventional wisdom sounds reassuring: "Our CRM automatically captures everything," or "HubSpot's native tools ensure HubSpot CRM data accuracy 2025."
+Conventional wisdom sounds reassuring: "Our CRM automatically captures everything," or "HubSpot's native tools ensure data accuracy."
 Many teams assume that because HubSpot is sophisticated and cloud-based, it inherently maintains clean data.
-According to HubSpot's 2023 State of Marketing Report, 63% of marketers consider data quality "very important," yet only 36% have a formal data governance process in place.
+In reality, most teams rate data quality as important, but far fewer have a formal data governance process in place to protect it.

 Here's the reality: automation doesn't equal accuracy.
 Your CRM captures what it's configured to capture, not necessarily what you need to capture.
 Those pristine-looking dashboards?
 They're only as reliable as the messy, human-entered data feeding them.